Amg9794/Fraud-detection/README.md

 # Fintech-Fraud-Detection
 This repository contains a machine learning project aimed at detecting fraudulent transactions in fintech banking systems.
 The project encompasses various stages including data preprocessing, feature engineering, model selection, training, and evaluation to build a robust fraud detection system. <br>
-The project was developed for the Machine Learning with Large Datasets course at IISc Bangalore in 2024.
+The project was developed for the Machine Learning for Data Science (DS 216) course at IISc Bangalore in 2024.

 **<h4>🛠️ Features:</h4>**
 - **Data Preprocessing:** Handling missing values, normalization, and transformation of financial transaction data.